SableRaf/processing-revisions/README.md

 If you do [run these on original hardware](https://x.com/davepvm/status/1821897927888892148), please share your process and a video or a photo on the [Processing forum](https://discourse.processing.org/).
 We'd love to see it!

-To download the latest version of Processing, go to [processing.org/download](https://processing.org/download)
+This repository is an archive.
+If you are looking for the latest version of Processing, go to [processing.org/download](https://processing.org/download)

 For detailed licensing information about Processing, see https://github.com/processing/processing4/blob/main/LICENSE.md